Warzone2100/warzone2100/tools/blender/2.9x/pie_addon/README.md

     * PIE Shadow Points
     * PIE Shadow Polygons

-*1: N-gons should not be used in exported meshes due to UV corruption.
-Quads will be triangulated correctly and are acceptable for export from Blender to PIE.
-*2: There may be some cases Blender will not interpret rotation keys in the same manner as the game.
+*1. There may be some cases Blender will not interpret rotation keys in the same manner as the game.

 ## Usage